cgreenhalgh/opensharingtoolkit-nodeapps/nodejs_android.md

 # Node.js on android

+Working notes on building Node.js into an Android app.

+## Node itself

 (main node repo)[https://github.com/joyent/node]

 Looks like it probably has built-in support now for building on Android.

-As of 20140402 latest stable version is 0.10.26
-But this has quite a lot of android build issues that have been resolved in other version(s), e.g. master at this point which is
+As of 20140402 latest stable version is v0.10.26.
+But this has quite a lot of android build issues that have been resolved in other version(s), e.g. master at this point which is something like v0.11.12.

 ```